 Cost of healthcare in Angola

 Healthcare in Angola is an area where costs can escalate quickly.
-While there is a public healthcare system, it is often under-resourced and understaffed, leading many expats to seek private healthcare.
-That said, private medical facilities often charge high fees for their services.
+While there is a public healthcare system, it is frequently under-resourced and understaffed, leading many expats to seek private healthcare.
+That said, private medical facilities typically charge steep fees for their services.

 Besides these direct costs, comprehensive health insurance is a must for expats, which can also add significantly to your monthly budget.
-Consequently, securing a health allowance or health insurance coverage from your employer as part of your relocation package is advisable.
+Consequently, we recommend securing a health allowance or health insurance coverage from your employer as part of your relocation package.

 Cost of living in Angola chart